Keeping Children Safe

-The school works closely with East Sussex Attendance Team to support the children's attendance.
+The school works closely with our Education Welfare Officer and the East Sussex Attendance Team to support the children's attendance.
 The Headteacher and Assistant Headteacher regularly monitor attendance and letters are sent to parents whose child's attendance is causing concern.
 If any child's attendance falls below 85%, then a referral to East Sussex Attendance Team is made and this may lead to legal action being taken.

 Appointments of staff and induction of newly appointed staff

 All staff appointed to work in school have a criminal records search called a DBS check.
 This search highlights people who have a criminal record or if previous allegation have been made against them.
 If any member of staff is found to have a criminal record, the appointment is reconsidered by the Headteacher and Whole Governing Body.

 The Headteacher sits on all appointments panels and has undertaken Safer Recruitment training.
 Where possible a governor who has undertaken safer recruitment training will sit on the panel.

 New staff are inducted into safeguarding practices and are supported through understanding the policies and procedures which affect the health and safety of all at school but especially the children.

 If parents are coming into School to listen to readers, or help out small groups, they are required to have a full DBS check and to complete a Parent Induction.
 This is because they may not necessarily be working in either a classroom with a teacher or in view of adults.
 Parents helping out on school trips are not required to have a full DBS check because they are working in a group with other supervising adult.